NAU-IoT/RemotePiControl/README.md

     Wired so that when the D1Mini sends the reset signal, the relay cuts power to the Rpi for 5 seconds.

+Steps:
+- Paste source code into Arduino IDE (found in D1Mini)

 ## RaspberryPIZero Solution

+### Components:

+**RaspberryPiZero**

+    Used to interpret reset command over MQTT and send resetting signal to relay

+**RASPBERRY PI**

+    Wired through the relay, this is what is being reset

+**5V RELAY**

+    Wired so that when the PiZero sends the reset signal, the relay cuts power to the Rpi for 5 seconds.

+The principal is the exact same as the D1Mini solution, but the D1Mini is subsituted with the RaspberryPiZero.
 If you want to run MQTT using python on a RaspberryPiZero these are the steps:

 ### Dependencies: